-Future Leaders in Mobility Program
+Future Leaders in Mobility Program2025

 FREQUENTLY ASKED QUESTIONS

 PROGRAM

 Is the Future Leaders in Mobility Program designed for students interested in cars?

 While exposure to cars is a benefit of participating in the Future Leaders in Mobility Program, it is not the only focus.
 This program will provide student participants with exposure to many career paths available in the automotive industry.
 Whether you are interested in working in the production plant, in the dealership or in a corporate position, this program has much to offer you.